DaoCloud/DaoCloud-docs/docs/en/docs/blogs/230605-fedstate.md

 ### MongoDB cluster in federation mode

-Creating and managing resource objects of stateful services in federation will distribute stateful services to member clusters according to configuration, set the required storage, turn on monitoring, password configuration, etc. After successful creation, the deployment topology and access address of MongoDB in each member cluster will be displayed in the status.
+Creating and managing resource objects of stateful services in federation will distribute stateful services to member clusters according to configuration, set the required storage, turn on monitoring, and password configuration.
+After successful creation, the deployment topology and access address of MongoDB in each member cluster will be displayed in the status.
 This mode is suitable for installing and managing MongoDB clusters across different clusters using control plane and data plane MongoDB Operators in a federation environment.

 ??? note "Click to check MultiCloudMongoDB YAML sample"